sybrenjansen/text-scrubber/docs/usage.rst

                                   #  ('Paris', 'France'), ('Paris', 'United States'),
                                   #  ('Parit', 'Malaysia'), ('Pariz', 'Czech Republic')]

+Each of the above normalization functions can optionally return the match scores by specifying ``return_scores=True``.
+These scores are always between 0.0 and 1.0, where 1.0 is a perfect match.
+If a known mapping exists, like ``Deutschland`` to ``Germany``, then the match score will be 1.0.

 .. warning::

     There's a good chance that the list of states/cities is not complete for all countries.